ATA Martial Arts: Black belts

-Attaining Rank
+Attaining rank

 Each rank from white belt to second degree black belt may be held either as a Recommended (R) or Decided (D) rank.
 The "decided" rank is a half step above the "recommended" rank.
-Some schools denote this rank with a piece of black tape around the end of the belt hanging on the student's right side.
+Some schools denote this rank with a piece of black tape around the end of the belt hanging on the student's right side, or a black strip along the center of the belt.